Avanade/Beef/README.md

 ## Architecture

-_Beef_ has been developed to encourage the standardisation and industrialisation of the tiering and layering within the backend services (APIs) of an Application Architecture.
+_Beef_ has been developed to encourage the standardisation and industrialisation of the tiering and layering within the microservices (APIs) of an Application Architecture.

 <br/>